-This tutorial helps you create a basic static website project (for example, a blog) with Middleman, connect and deploy it with Bitrise.
+This tutorial describes how you can create a basic static website project (for example, a blog) with Middleman, and how to connect and deploy the project with Bitrise.

-MacOS comes prepackaged with Ruby, however, some of the Middleman’s dependencies need to be compiled during installation and on macOS that requires Xcode.
-Xcode can be installed via the Mac App Store.
-Alternately you can just install the Xcode Command Line Tools, that should be enough if you don’t want to install the full Xcode.app.
+MacOS comes prepackaged with Ruby, however, some of Middleman’s dependencies need to be compiled during installation.
+On macOS that requires Xcode which you can install via the Mac App Store.
+Alternatively, you can just install the Xcode Command Line Tools, that should be enough if you don’t want to install the full Xcode app.

 Once you have Ruby and Xcode (Command Line Tools), execute the following from the command line: